- [Tip 1]: The 5-Step Value Ladder You Can Base Your Business On

 - Give users an immediate payoff.
 It should only take seconds for them to actually get value from your tool.

 - Make your tool relevant to your core business.
 Your goal is to turn the people using your free tool into paying customers later on.
-If you build tools that attract the wrong people, you will end up with a problem.
+If you build tools that attract the wrong people, you will have a problem.

 - Give people something of real value.
 Even though the tool is free, people should see actual returns from using it.

-So, what tools has VideoFruit engineered to generate leads for their business?
+So, what tools did VideoFruit engineer to generate leads for their business?

-They have created a few free tools over the last few years:
+They have created a lot of free tools over the last few months:

 Let’s talk about ListGoal real quick.

-Bryan Harris (CEO of VideoFruit) wants to sell his core offer which is (at the time I write this) Get 10,000 Subscribers (which is about growing an email list)
+Bryan Harris (CEO of VideoFruit) wants to sell his core offer which is (at the time I write this) Get 10,000 Subscribers and his coaching services.

 ListGoal is a chrome extension that monitors your email list growth & health.
 It also keeps track of your progress.
 Quite cool.